 The Effects of Smog

-Smog is comprised of a mixture of air pollutants that can harm the environment, negatively effect health, and even cause damage to property.
+Smog is a mixture of air pollutants that can harm the environment, negatively affect health, and even cause damage to property.
 Health issues associated with smog include trouble breathing, eye irritation, asthma, and more.
 Environmentally, smog inhibits the growth of plants and can cause major damage to forests and crops.

 How Smog is Measured

 Smog is an example of air pollution that is visible to the naked eye.
 In addition to being able to look at the horizon and see smog, many cities measure air pollutants and make the results available to the public.
 There are standardized measures that have been created, such as the air quality index, also called the pollution standards index.
 The air quality index allows for the comparison of pollution levels in different cities.